-The types of pregnancy test are:
+The types of HCG test are:

-- Two lines means you are pregnant
+- Two lines means you are pregnant;

-- One line means you are not pregnant
+- One line means you are not pregnant;

-- Zero lines means that the test was not performed correctly or that you have used a test that is very old
+- Zero lines means that the test was not performed correctly or that you have used a test that is very old.

 When to test?

-A common way to test for pregnancy is after the first day that your period is late.
-HCG levels in your urine are high enough to establish pregnancy.
-If you do not have the patience to wait that long, you can now buy a home test that is more sensitive.
+A common way to test for pregnancy is after the first day that your period is late, as HCG levels in your urine will be high enough to establish pregnancy.
+If you do not have the patience to wait that long, you can now buy a home HCG test that is more sensitive.
 This early pregnancy test can already detect the smallest trace of HCG, which enables you to test four days before your period is due.

-Pregnancy tests are very reliable: GP’s use exactly the same test strips or cassettes.
+Pregnancy tests are very reliable, with GPs using exactly the same HCG test strips or cassettes.
 The reliability is greatest if you follow the instructions in the leaflet.
-Using the test to early or not holding the stick long enough in your urine, can give a false reading because the test strip cannot detect the pregnancy hormone.
-You get a negative result when you might in fact be pregnant.
+Using an HCG test too early or not holding the stick long enough in your urine can give a false reading, because the HCG test strip cannot detect the pregnancy hormone, giving a negative result when you might in fact be pregnant.

 Many brands now offer more than one test per package, meaning that you can wait a few days and take a second HCG test for certainty.
 If you have any doubts about the outcome or other questions about the HCG test, consult your doctor.